Table of Contents

 Trigger: On Task Finished in Outscraper

-After pressing the ‘Sign in to Outscraper’ button and a pop-up will appear and will ask for the API Token you need to get from Outscraper.
+After pressing the ‘Sign in to Outscraper’ butto, a pop-up will appear and asking for the API Token you need to get from Outscraper.

 Zapier will save the API Token you entered and return you to the setup screen.
 Now you can see the e-mail address you defined in the “Outscraper account: (required)” field.